 Machine and TNC must be specially prepared by the machine tool builder for use of this cycle.
 This cycle is effective only for machines with servocontrolled spindle.

-Program a positioning block for the starting point (hole center) in the working plane with radius compensation R0.
+Program a positioning block for the starting point (hole center) in the working plane with radius compensation RO.
 The algebraic sign for the cycle parameter "thread depth" determines the working direction.
 The TNC calculates the feed rate from the spindle speed.
 If the feed-rate override is used during tapping, the TNC automatically adjusts the feed rate.
 The feed-rate override knob is disabled.
 If you defined an rpm factor for fast retraction in cycle parameter Q403, the TNC limits the speed to the maximum speed of the active gear range.
 At the end of the cycle the spindle comes to a stop.
 Before the next operation, restart the spindle with M3 (or M4).
+If you enter the thread pitch of the tap in the Pitch column of the tool table, the TNC compares the thread pitch from the tool table with the thread pitch defined in the cycle.
+The TNC displays an error message if the values do not match.
+Danger of collision!
 Use the machine parameter displayDepthErr to define whether, if a positive depth is entered, the TNC should output an error message (on) or not (off).
 Keep in mind that the TNC reverses the calculation for pre-positioning when a positive depth is entered.
 This means that the tool moves at rapid traverse in the tool axis to set-up clearance below the workpiece surface!

-TAPPING WITH CHIP BREAKING (Cycle 209, DIN/ISO: G209) 4.4

-- ▶ Set-up clearance Q200 (incremental): Distance between tool tip and workpiece surface.
-Input range 0 to 99999.9999 - ► Thread depth Q201 (incremental): Distance between workpiece surface and root of thread.
-Input range -99999.9999 to 99999.9999 - ► Thread pitch Q239: Pitch of the thread.
-The algebraic sign differentiates between right-hand and left-hand threads: - + = right-hand thread - -= left-hand thread Input range -99.9999 to 99.9999 - ► Coordinate of workpiece surface Q203 (absolute): Coordinate of the workpiece surface.
-Input range -99999.9999 to 99999.9999 - ▶ 2nd set-up clearance Q204 (incremental): Coordinate in the spindle axis at which no collision between tool and workpiece (fixtures) can occur.
-Input range 0 to 99999.9999 - ▶ Infeed depth for chip breaking Q257 (incremental): Depth at which the TNC carries out chip breaking.
+- Set-up clearance Q200 (incremental): Distance between tool tip and workpiece surface.
+Input range 0 to 99999.9999 - Thread depth Q201 (incremental): Distance between workpiece surface and root of thread.
+Input range -99999.9999 to 99999.9999 - Thread pitch Q239: Pitch of the thread.
+The algebraic sign differentiates between right-hand and left-hand threads: - + = right-hand thread -= left-hand thread Input range -99.9999 to 99.9999 - Coordinate of workpiece surface Q203 (absolute): Coordinate of the workpiece surface.
+Input range -99999.9999 to 99999.9999 - 2nd set-up clearance Q204 (incremental): Coordinate in the spindle axis at which no collision between tool and workpiece (fixtures) can occur.
+Input range 0 to 99999.9999 - Infeed depth for chip breaking Q257 (incremental): Depth at which the TNC carries out chip breaking.
 No chip breaking if 0 is entered.
 Input range 0 to 99999.9999 - ▶ Retraction rate for chip breaking Q256: The TNC multiplies the pitch Q239 by the programmed value and retracts the tool by the calculated value during chip breaking.
 If you enter Q256 = 0, the TNC retracts the tool completely from the hole (to the set-up clearance) for chip breaking.
-Input range 0.1000 to 99999.9999
+Input range 0.000 to 99999.999 - Angle for spindle orientation Q336 (absolute): Angle at which the TNC positions the tool before machining the thread.
+This allows you to regroove the thread, if required.
+Input range -360.0000 to 360.0000

-26 CYCL DEF 209 TAPPING W/ CHIP
+6 CYCL DEF 209 TAPPING W/ CHIP BRKG

-BRKG

-Q200=2 ;SET-UP CLEARANCE
+;SET-UP CLEARANCE

-Q201=-20 ;DEPTH
+;DEPTH

-Q239=+1 ;THREAD PITCH
+;THREAD PITCH

-Q203=+25 ;SURFACE COORDINATE
+;SURFACE COORDINATE

-Q204=50 ;2ND SET-UP CLEARANCE
+;2ND SET-UP CLEARANCE

-Q257=5 ;DEPTH FOR CHIP BRKNG
+;DEPTH FOR CHIP BRKNG

-Q256=+25 ;DIST.
+;DIST.
 FOR CHIP BRKNG

-Q336=50 ;ANGLE OF SPINDLE
+;ANGLE OF SPINDLE

-Q403=1.5 ;RPM FACTOR
+;RPM FACTOR